Yes! Physiotherapy Can Actually Help Spine Injuries!

 Physiotherapists design exercise programs to increase muscle strength and improve balance in order to achieve independence in simple things such as walking, rolling and sitting.
 A home exercise program is also provided to patients.

 These include devices that assist the patient to move around with some degree of assistance.
 Orthotic devices may be custom-designed based on the specifications of the physiotherapist.
-Orthotics helps align joints and muscles in an appropriate position and encourage independence.
+Orthotics help align joints and muscles in an appropriate position and encourage independence.

 3. Aquatic Therapy